BridgeResearchLab/BridgeResearchLab/README.md

     <td>
       <strong>Danilo Monteiro Ribeiro</strong> – <em>Lead Researcher</em>
       [<a href="https://www.linkedin.com/in/prof-danilo-monteiro/">LinkedIn</a>] • [<a href="https://github.com/dan1lo">GitHub</a>]<br>
       Research Fellow at ZUP Innovation and Professor at CESAR School.
 Leads applied research on AI-powered developer tools and collaborates with HR to foster learning and well-being through data.
-Conducts applied research to create practical, evidence-based models for corporate computing education.
+Conducts applied research to create practical, evidence-based models for corporate computing education and Future of Work in Software Engineering.
-      His work focuses on human-centered software engineering, corporate computing education, responsible AI, and accessibility for neurodivergent individuals.
+      His work focuses on human-centered software engineering, corporate computing education, and accessibility for neurodivergent individuals.
     </td>
   </table>